 The lips are tight and dark.

-TEETH - The jaws are furnished with forty-two strong, white teeth that meet in a scissors bite.
-The teeth are composed of the following: incisors-six upper, six lower; canines-two upper, two lower; premolars-eight upper, eight lower; and molars-four upper, six lower.
+The jaws are furnished with forty-two strong, white teeth that meet in a scissors bite.
+The teeth are composed of the following: incisors - six upper, six lower; canines - two upper, two lower; premolars - eight upper, eight lower; and molars - four upper, six lower.

 Fault: Absence of premolar(s) or molar(s).